 Two complementary approaches help solve the problem.
 In one approach, the architecture of the emulation platform ought to support multiple concurrent users sharing the emulation resources, with the caveat that none of the jobs would consume the whole capacity.
 The second approach calls for building an emulation farm with several emulation platforms.
 The emulator vendors would favor this approach.

 For example, Mentor Graphics’ Veloce2 can map a design of about 2 billion gates in its double Maximus platform and can serve up to 128 concurrent users.
-Trading off the number of users for larger designs, Veloce2 Maximus supports any combination of the above (Fig. 1).
+Trading off the number of users for larger designs, Veloce2 Maximus supports any combination of the above (Fig. 1).1.
+Multiple concurrent users often have different design capacity needs.

 The hardware architecture of Veloce2 has been designed from the ground up to avoid patching together multiple standalone boxes.
 Similar to a computer server, it comprises multiple racks, loaded with logic boards, power supplies, and interconnect backplanes.
 It includes advanced verification boards (AVBs), power racks, and matrix boards with active switches for interconnecting several AVBs.
 Overall, the system is stable and reliable.
 A farm of double Maximus platforms would meet the capacity requirement for any company, both in terms of large single designs and of a multitude of users with a variety of design sizes.